transformgovsg/landing-zone/src/content/blog/20240123-meet-chadin-devops-lead.md

 **Yong Kiat**: Thanks for sharing all this, Chadin.
 It’s clear that DevOps is a lot more than just “keeping the servers running", and more than what policy officers call the "safety guy".
 I really hope to spend a good last year with you guys in GovTech.

-Chadin: Absolutely.
+**Chadin**: Absolutely.
 It’s about creating systems and processes that empower the team and ensure our products succeed.
 It’s challenging but also incredibly fulfilling.
 Thanks for the opportunity to share a bit about what I do!